 I honestly don’t remember how I found this book or who recommended it, but I am sure happy I did.

-The story of Jende and his family who managed to leave Cameroon behind and build a life in New York City.
+This is the story of Jende and his family, who managed to leave Cameroon behind and build a life in New York City.
 But will they make it?
-A book that kept me guessing until its final page, wishing a great ending for this lovely hard-working family.
+The book kept me guessing until its final page, and I wished for a great ending for this lovely, hard-working family.

-I was touched by the struggle, by how real the problems are in today’s society, even if the action takes place in 2008.
-An immigrant’s story torn between the love for his home country, and the love for this new amazing place called New York.
+I was touched by the struggle and the real problems in today’s society, even if the action took place in 2008.
+An immigrant’s story is torn between his love for his home country and this new amazing place called New York.

 “People in this country, always worrying about how to eat, they pay someone good money to tell them: Eat this, don’t eat that.
 If you don’t know how to eat, what else can you know how to do in this world?”